-In 1947, Dr. Patrick founded the Limnology Department at The Academy of Natural Sciences in order to implement this approach to studying water pollution.
+In 1947, Dr. Patrick founded the Limnology Department at the Academy of Natural Sciences in order to implement this approach to studying water pollution.
 One of the department's first projects—widely regarded as a scientific milestone of environmental research—was a 1948 biological survey of the Conestoga River basin near Lancaster, Pennsylvania.
-Within the next few years, additional stream surveys and other studies were conducted in South Carolina, Louisiana, Tennessee and Texas.
+Within the next few years, additional stream surveys and other studies were conducted in South Carolina, Louisiana, Tennessee, and Texas.
 Dr. Patrick led the Limnology Department from its founding until 1973.
-A decade later, it was renamed the Patrick Center of Environmental Research in her honor.
+A decade later, it was renamed the Patrick Center for Environmental Research in her honor.

 Partnerships and Recognitions

-Dr. Patrick studied pollution’s effect on streams long before environmentalist Rachel Louise Carson made concern about pollution fashionable.
+Dr. Patrick studied pollution’s effect on streams long before environmentalist Rachel Louise Carson made concern about pollution "fashionable."
 Unlike Carson, Dr. Patrick had a cordial relationship with government and industry and often worked as a consultant for both.
-In the 1950s she began a long relationship with DuPont when the Atomic Energy Commission asked her to assess the ecological status of the Savannah River in the vicinity of the chemical company’s nuclear power plant.
+In the 1950s, she began a long relationship with DuPont when the Atomic Energy Commission asked her to assess the ecological status of the Savannah River in the vicinity of the chemical company’s plant for producing nuclear materials.
 In 1975 she became the first woman and the first environmentalist on the DuPont Board of Directors.
-She was director of the Pennsylvania Power and Light Company and an advisor to Presidents Lyndon B. Johnson on water pollution and Ronald Reagan on acid rain.
+She was director of the Pennsylvania Power and Light Company and an advisor to President Lyndon B. Johnson on water pollution and President Ronald Reagan on acid rain.

-From 1973 to 1976 she was the first woman chair of The Academy of Natural Sciences” Board of Trustees and later held the Academy’s Francis Boyer Chair of Limnology.
+From 1973 to 1976 she was the first woman to chair the Academy of Natural Sciences' Board of Trustees and later held the Academy’s Francis Boyer Chair of Limnology.
 She formed the Environmental Associates, a group of corporate executives concerned about environmental effects of industrial activities.
 She taught limnology and botany at the University of Pennsylvania for more than 35 years and wrote more than 200 scientific papers and a number of books on the environment, including Power So Great, Colors of Tomorrow, and the series Rivers of the United States.

-In 1970 Patrick became the 12th woman elected to the National Academy of Sciences and in 1974 was elected to the American Philosophical Society.
+In 1970, Patrick became the 12th woman elected to the National Academy of Sciences, and in 1974 she was elected to the American Philosophical Society.
 She received the John and Alice Tyler Prize for Environmental Achievement in 1975 and was awarded the National Medal of Science by President Bill Clinton in 1996.
 She received lifetime achievement awards from the American Society of Limnology and Oceanography and the National Council for Science.
-Other awards include the Pennsylvania Award for Excellence in Science and Technology, the Eminent Ecologist Award from the Ecological Society of America, the Gold Medal from the Royal Zoological Society of Belgium and the Benjamin Franklin Award for Outstanding Scientific Achievement.
+Other awards include the Pennsylvania Award for Excellence in Science and Technology, the Eminent Ecologist Award from the Ecological Society of America, the Gold Medal from the Royal Zoological Society of Belgium, and the Benjamin Franklin Award for Outstanding Scientific Achievement.